 Help us raise awareness on how to spot the outer signs of an inner struggle and prevent a tragedy.

 The bipartisan Suicide Training and Awareness Nationally Delivered for Universal Prevention (STANDUP) Act of 2021 helps ensure all 6th through 12th grade students nationwide have access to suicide prevention training in their schools.

-Sandy Hook Promise is a national nonprofit organization with a mission to end school shootings and create a culture change that prevents violence and other harmful acts that hurt children.
+Sandy Hook Promise is a national nonprofit organization with a mission to educate and empower youth and adults to prevent violence in schools, homes, and communities.

 Our acclaimed PSAs, produced in partnership with BBDO New York, have received Emmy, Clio, and Cannes Gold Lion awards, among many other creative industry awards.

 Reaching hundreds of millions of viewers, our PSAs have helped raise awareness that violence is preventable and encouraged millions more people to get involved.
 To date, more than 18 million people have been trained in our “Know the Signs” programs and over 8 million people have made “The Promise” to protect children.